muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/lightjasonagentspeak.md

 * Each time an agent is executed it runs through the [_agent cycle_](https://lightjason.github.io/knowledgebase/differencetojason/#lightjason-agent-cycle):
   1. updating beliefs by perceiving the environment with sensors
-  2. executes all possible, i.e. _instanciable_ plans in parallel
+  2. executes all possible, i.e. _instantiable_ plans in parallel

 **Note**: Each step is executed in parallel, which means that data perception from sensors, agent and plan execution are also done in parallel.